-Independent Study
+Negotiated Study

-An Independent Study unit has an important place in senior secondary courses.
+This unit has an important place in senior secondary courses.
 It is a valuable pedagogical approach that empowers students to make decisions about their own learning.
-An Independent Study unit can be proposed by an individual student for their own independent study and negotiated with their teacher.
-The program of learning for an Independent Study unit must meet the unit goals and content descriptions as they appear in the course.
+A negotiated study unit is decided upon by a class, group(s) or individual student in consultation with the teacher and with the Principal's approval.
+The program of learning for a negotiated study unit must meet all the content descriptions as appears in the unit.
+Students must have studied a minimum of two standard 1.0 units from this course.